AurBrun/TRUEFAD/README.md

    •	"Directional median filter": Use MorpholibJ directional median filters to close laminin gaps and heterogeneity of fiber borders signal (more = more corrections and more artifacts)
    •	"Tolerance": Parameter used for watershed extended minima-based segmentation (see Morphological segmentation https://imagej.net/plugins/morpholibj)
    •	"Min/Max label area" "Label maximum elongation" "Label Erosion": These criteria define the label retention to obtain definitive muscle fiber
-   •	"Manually edit label post filtering": This tickbox allows the user to switch from a fully automatic analysis to a semi-auto analysis with a GUI designed to help the user remove non desired label
+   •	"Manually edit label post-filtering": This tickbox allows the user to switch from a fully automatic analysis to a semi-auto analysis with a GUI designed to help the user remove non desired label
    •	"Save automatically label map / ROIs"
    •  "Set scale (pix/µm)": Needs to be adapted to the image resolution to allow label filtering
    •  "Rate the performance of your machine": This highly subjective parameter creates artificial delays inversely proportionate to your grading of your machine's performance to let the time for Java and some plugins to load correctly in FIJI.